-To replace the reverse light bulb (1), remove and replace the bulb
+To replace the reverse light bulb (1), remove and replace the bulb.

-To replace the tail light bulb (2), push the bulb slightly into the socket, rotate anticlockwise, remove and replace the bulb.
+To replace the tail light/rear fog light bulb (2), push the bulb slightly into the socket, rotate anticlockwise, remove and replace the bulb.

 - 4. Insert the bulb carrier into the retainer. - 5.
 Attach the cover. - 6.
 Switch on the ignition, operate and check all lights.